 Things were looking up a bit by day five and I began to try and plan a medication routine that would be easy to stick to once I went back to work.
 I didn’t have the weak, shaky, feeling this time so I didn’t feel forced to take the Eutroxsig as soon as I could which meant I could delay taking it with a view to moving the time from 2 in the morning, a time I am often at work, to a more convenient one.
 I really don’t want to be carting pills to work with me as it’s just one more thing to remember and my memory has been pretty sucky lately.

 Once I had taken the pills, however, the day unfolded without any drama and I felt even more stir crazy than ever.
 I was also starting to want the steri-strips taken off the wound so I could see how it was healing.

-There had been a little bit of seepage and they were looking gross by this day (See picture below).
+There had been a little bit of seepage and they were looking gross by this day (See picture).
 I was worried that the wound had opened or infection was setting in but everything I could find on the internet said not to touch them for at least 7 days.

 I passed the time watching TV, playing computer games, and researching diet on the internet.
 I learned I was doing a LOT of things wrong.
 You are supposed to drink water with the thyroxine and I was drinking diet coke.
 You are not supposed to take flouride with thyroxine but the water here contains flouride.

 By 6pm I developed a strong craving for roast pumpkin which I knew was available at an all you can eat buffet my daughter took me to for the first time the day before surgery.
 I texted her asking if we could go but she had just eaten.
 She offered to take me there for lunch the next day and I agreed.

 I pottered around and, through sheer boredom, eventually went to bed where I had my worst night ever.